rdeepak2002/rdeepak2002.github.io/README.md

 ### `npm run deploy`

 Publishes the compiled version of this web application to the gh-pages branch.

-## Learn More

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Deployment
+## Deployment

-Navigate to settings/pages in the Github repo, then select gh-pages as the active branch.
+Navigate to Settings/Pages in the GitHub repo, then select gh-pages as the active branch.